-This process is a stochastic process usually called “Random Walk” and its properties depend on the parameters N, a and T. For example: if we play this game several times, the average mean value of the capital obtained after a time T is zero!
+This process is a stochastic process usually called “Random Walk” and its properties depend on the parameters $N, a $ and \(T\).
+For example: if we play this game several times, the average mean value of the capital obtained after a time \(T\) is zero!
 This is simple to realize since the probability to get either head or tails is the same.
-The problem comes when you analyze the fluctuations around this zero gain: the root mean square deviations from this zero mean behavior go like
+The problem comes when you analyze the fluctuations around this zero gain: the variance of the deviations from this zero mean behavior go like

 which brings the sad conclusion that the more times you play the game the higher the fluctuations are.
 If you are risk-averse, this is the worst situation since, although in average you don’t lose or win, the uncertanty of what quantity you will get in one shot of the game is growing in time.